Rakesh-Bairwa/Connect/ReadMe.md

 - `.glow` — CSS keyframe animation for glowing text effect on the memories page heading (white/teal text-shadow pulse)

 ### `linkedin.py`
-Fully commented out scraper that was previously used to populate `linkedinScrapped.csv`:
+Scraper that was used to populate `linkedinScrapped.csv`:
 1. Searches Google (10 pages) for LinkedIn profiles matching NIT Trichy + Statistics + Computer Science
 2. Extracts LinkedIn URLs from Google search results using a custom `extract_link()` parser
 3. Logs into LinkedIn via Selenium (Firefox with geckodriver)